urql-graphql/urql/docs/comparison.md

 Typically these are all additional addon features that you may expect from a GraphQL client, no matter which framework you use it with.
-It's worth mentioning that all three clients support some kind of extensibility API which allows you to change when and how queries are sent to an API.
+It's worth mentioning that all three clients support some kind of extensibility API, which allows you to change when and how queries are sent to an API.
 These are easy to use primitives particularly in Apollo, with links, and in `urql` with exchanges.
 The major difference in `urql` is that all caching logic is abstracted in exchanges too, which makes it easy to swap the caching logic or other behavior out (and hence makes `urql` slightly more